 We did some window shopping back near our hotel and then got ready to go out for dinner.
-Our tour leader took us to another place near the beach which was lovely to enjoy the sunset!
+Our tour leader took us to another place near the beach which was lovely to enjoy the sunset.
 And another few casablancas!
-We were tossing around the idea of going back to the same place as last night for dancing after dinner but decided to try somewhere new.
-On the walk to somewhere new, we passed a place with live music and Bob Marley look alikes.
-So we stopped in there and enjoyed some music and a mocktail.
+We were throwing around the idea of going back to the same place as last night for dancing after dinner but decided to try somewhere new.
+As we wandered around we passed a place with live music so we stopped in there and enjoyed some music and a mocktail.
 No alcohol on the menu.
 But we still managed to have fun!

 Day 9 Essaouira to Marrakech

 Last breakfast in Essaouira then off to get a massage!
 Most of the tour group got one too though they also got the hammam which the locals get once a week.
 It involves a warm room and an entire scrub down.
 It’s part of their culture.
 Was a nice start to our day!
-Harry and I thought we’d wander through the streets for a bit more window shopping and to soak up the atmosphere filled with colours one last time and I ended up getting sucked into a shop.
-The shopkeeper said ‘Where are you from’?
-To which I said Australia and then he said his brother lived there so I asked him where.
-He said – ‘the capital’.
+Harry and I thought we’d wander through the streets and marvel at the colourful surroundings one last time and I ended up getting sucked into a shop.
+The shopkeeper asked me where I was from to which I replied “Australia” and then he said his brother lived there so I asked him where.
+He said “the capital”.
 That’s the point I should have walked away perhaps?
 But no. He came up with Sydney so I agree to have a look inside his shop.

 A few of our tour group met up and had lunch together on a rooftop that had a very Greek feel to it.
 The food was very tasty and they had sombreros!
 They’re always fun.
 Then we had to say bye to our favourite Canadian travel buddy who was staying in Essaouira for a few more days.
 Sad!
 It was time to get on the local bus to Marrakech.
-We all had an icecream in his honour on the first stop (he became known as an icecream addict after having 3 icecreams) and soon found ourselves back at Le Caspien in Marrakech where it all started.
+We all had an icecream in his honour on the first stop (he became known as an icecream addict after having three icecreams in quick succession) and soon found ourselves back at Le Caspien in Marrakech where it all started.
 Nooo!

 Day 10 Last day of the tour in Marrakech!

-Well after last night’s efforts, we failed to get up in time to say bye to our tour leader.
-Also, because the tour was over we were now spread out everywhere with some of the tour group already at the airport, some sightseeing, some staying in Marrakech but changing hotels etc. Harry and I went for a swim at the hotel after breakfast then found our Sri Lankan travel buddy and ventured off to do some sightseeing.
+Well after last night, we failed to get up in time to say bye to our tour leader.
+Also, because the tour was over we were now spread out everywhere with some of the tour group already at the airport, some sightseeing, some staying in Marrakech but changing hotels.
+Harry and I went for a swim at the hotel after breakfast then found our Sri Lankan travel buddy and ventured off to do some sightseeing together.

 We started with the Ben Youssef museum which used to be an Islamic college.
-We then walked through the souks which are like markets and somehow even cars were driving through but it was a tight squeeze!
-It was getting close to lunchtime and we were suffering slightly from the night before so made our way to KFC.
-It was glorious!
-And that was the end of us.
-We went back to the hotel, got our stuff and caught a taxi to the airport.
+We then walked through the souks which are like markets and somehow even cars were driving through but it was a tight squeeze.
+A KFC cure for our hangover was our last experience in Morocco.
+We went back to the hotel, got our luggage and caught a taxi to the airport.
 The bus trek was not worth it today!

-Arriving early at the airport was a good idea at the time, but then our flight was delayed for about 3 hours so we spent 5 hours at the airport to celebrate our last day in Morocco.
-First world problems really.
-It gave us the chance to reflect on how amazing our Morocco trip was, and start planning our next 7 days in France.
+Arriving early at the airport was a good idea at the time.
+Unfortunately our flight was delayed for three hours so we spent five hours at the airport on our last day in Morocco.
+The less glamorous side of travel.
+But, it did give us the chance to reflect on how amazing our adventure in Morocco was, and to start planning our next holiday… one week in the South of France.